Control Parameters and Virtual Parameters a Series on Scripting in OnPing

 4.0.3 Add the Scripts

-To add a Control Parameter you look up the device by lumberjack ID.
+To add a Control Parameter, look up the device by Lumberjack ID.
+A list of output parameters will generate.

 Here you can see several sections.